Rock cycle: Accelerated erosion

 The high mountain ranges produced by continental collisions are immediately subjected to the forces of erosion.
 Erosion wears down the mountains and massive piles of sediment are developed in adjacent ocean margins, shallow seas, and as continental deposits.
 As these sediment piles are buried deeper they become lithified into sedimentary rock.
 The metamorphic, igneous, and sedimentary rocks of the mountains become the new piles of sediments in the adjoining basins and eventually become sedimentary rock.

 An evolving process

 The plate tectonics rock cycle is an evolutionary process.
 Magma generation, both in the spreading ridge environment and within the wedge above a subduction zone, favors the eruption of the more silicic and volatile rich fraction of the crustal or upper mantle material.
 This lower density material tends to stay within the crust and not be subducted back into the mantle.
 The magmatic aspects of plate tectonics tends to gradual segregation within or between the mantle and crust.
 As magma forms, the initial melt is composed of the more silicic phases that have a lower melting point.
 This leads to partial melting and further segregation of the lithosphere.
-In addition the silicic continental crust is relatively buoyant and is not normally subducted back into the mantle.
+In addition the silicic continental crust is relatively buoyant and is not usually subducted back into the mantle.
 So over time the continental masses grow larger and larger.